 Despite the fact that the high level of androgen sex hormones can cause acne and even more severe cases of acne, it is not scientifically verified that sex by itself or masturbation leads to acne development.
 This specific opinion, from early 17th century, is most likely coming from idea to keep young people to have premarital sex.
-It was believed in the past that even the absence of sexual activity caused acne.
+Yet another interesting myth from the past is that even absence of sexual activity can cause acne

 None of these statements are verified.
 Bottom line is that sex or masturbation are not related to acne breakouts.

-Some ingredients found in cosmetics could cause negative reaction on already existing acne so it could look worse than it actually is, but definitely acne is not caused by cosmetics or makeup.
+Some ingredients found in cosmetics could cause negative reaction on already existing acne so it could look worse than it actually is, but definitely acne is not caused by [easyazon_link identifier=”B00PGQYEUK” locale=”US” tag=”acnb-20″] cosmetics or makeup [/easyazon_link].